 Have you had a close encounter with wildlife on the trails?
 Do you pause and let them do their thing or do you ignore and keep going on your way?
 Leave your favorite wildlife story in the comments below!

 5.9 miles with 714 ft elevation gain and a pretty easy hike, we weren’t sore the next day.
 Parking in the neighborhood was free, the alternative spot to park would be at Spring Lake.
-There was a pit toilet somewhere along the hike near the lake that smelled pretty horrible, find a bush instead!
+There was a vault toilet somewhere along the hike near the lake that smelled pretty horrible, find a bush instead!
 No dogs.
 We used our All Trails app for the trail map.

 Things We Love:

 Do you add electrolytes to your water when hiking?
-The bosslady has found that the Ultima Replenisher is delicious, hydrates and is gluten free.
+The bosslady has found that the Ultima Replenisher is delicious, hydrates, and is gluten-free.
 Yes, you read that correctly!
-Not all electrolyte additives for your water are gluten free.
-No idea why that would be in any but it was difficult to find a gluten free, caffeine free, soy/dairy free that does not have refined sugar.
+Not all electrolyte additives for your water are gluten-free.
+No idea why that would be in any but it was difficult to find a gluten-free, caffeine-free, soy/dairy free that does not have refined sugar.
 She has a lot of food allergies and this is one of the few things she can drink that re-hydrates during hiking and after.
 Side note, it’s also great at preventing those nasty hangovers when you’ve enjoyed a little too much of the Russian River Pinot Noir after hiking! 🙂 The bosslady always has a travel stick of this in her purse and does buy it in bulk for the weekly hikes.
-Favorite flavors are grape, orange and cherry pomegranate!
+Favorite flavors are grape, orange, and cherry pomegranate!
 Head over to Amazon on the affiliate link below and check these out for yourself!

 All Trails stats:

 Hold your laughing until you are out of reach of us being able to hear you! 🙂

 Don’t forget to check out the video of the hike on our Hike Then Wine YouTube channel!